-Not only does Trim provide you with expert advice and a debt payoff plan, but they will also lower your interest rates on credit card accounts.
+Not only does Trim provide you with expert advice and a debt payoff plan, but they can also lower your interest rates on credit card accounts.

 Shop Car and Home Insurance

-Trim can also shop to find you the best home and car insurance.
+Trim can even shop to find you the best home and car insurance.

-To top it all off, Trim can seek to get you credit from your cable or internet service provider to give you a refund if your service was out.
+To top it all off, Trim can ask your cable or internet service provider to give you a refund if your service was out.

-Even if you didn’t notice there was one!
+Even if you didn’t notice there was a service outage!